-We have audited the financial statements of Connecticut Foundation Solutions Indemnity Company, Inc. (the "Company"), as of and for the years ended June 30, 2022 and 2021, and the related notes to the financial statements, which collectively comprise the Connecticut Foundation Solutions Indemnity Company, Inc.'s basic financial statements listed in the table of contents.
+We have audited the financial statements of Connecticut Foundation Solutions Indemnity Company, Inc. (the "Company"), as of and for the years ended June 30, 2023 and 2022, and the related notes to the financial statements, which collectively comprise the Connecticut Foundation Solutions Indemnity Company, Inc.'s basic financial statements listed in the table of contents.

-In our opinion, except for the effects of the matter described in the Basis for Qualified Opinion section of our report, the accompanying financial statements present fairly, in all material respects, the financial position of Connecticut Foundation Solutions Indemnity Company, Inc. as of June 30, 2022 and 2021, and the changes in its financial position and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, except for the effects of the matter described in the Basis for Qualified Opinion section of our report, the accompanying financial statements present fairly, in all material respects, the financial position of Connecticut Foundation Solutions Indemnity Company, Inc. as of June 30, 2023 and 2022, and the respective changes in its financial position and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.